📄️ Assert list size

 AssertJ provides rich, expressive assertions tailored to specific types.
 These specialized assertions make your tests more readable and provide better failure messages compared to generic boolean checks.

-📄️ Chained assertions
+📄️ Chained and combined assertions

 📄️ Precise assertions